ALASdoo/alasdoo_com_v2/content/english/articles/8-most-important-reasons-why-companies-outsource-IT-services.md

 Finding contractors is the best way to deal with the skills gap.
 The latest trends in the hiring field show that filling the position with the right candidate is increasingly getting harder.
 The mismatch between the skills that employers seek in their employees and the skills that job applicants possess makes it difficult for employers to find appropriately trained workers.

+{{< image option="webp q100" position="center" class="img-fluid rounded-2" src="images/articles/talent-shortage.svg" alt="" >}}

-According to the comprehensive ManpowerGroup Talent Shortage survey, 77% of companies have reported quality workforce shortages and difficulty hiring.
+According to the comprehensive [ManpowerGroup Talent Shortage survey](https://go.manpowergroup.com/talent-shortage), 77% of companies have reported quality workforce shortages and difficulty hiring.
 As their infographic shows, it is a 16-year high.
 It is obvious that it is getting harder and harder to hire skilled IT specialists, especially for an affordable price.
 Outsourcing IT services allows companies to access a pool of specialized experts in various fields of technology, which is their primary field of expertise.

 Furthermore, in-house training of less experienced candidates is expensive and takes a significant amount of time, which can lead to project delays.
 Unfortunately, it is not uncommon for an in-house employee, who has just been trained and onboarded, to leave the company for a better position or for any other reason.
 All the effort and resources invested by then have been in vain, and you have to start the process all over again with a new candidate.
 With outsourcing to a vendor, you never get these gaps and lost investments, as the vendor is providing you with a service, and if their employee can’t work on the project anymore, an adequate replacement is supplied promptly.

-By outsourcing to a reliable vendor, you pay for a high-quality service without having to worry about pre-training or finding the right talent.
+By [outsourcing to a reliable vendor](/articles/how-to-choose-the-right-it-outsourcing-provider), you pay for a high-quality service without having to worry about pre-training or finding the right talent.
 The third party does all the footwork for you at no additional cost.
 This can be particularly beneficial for companies that do not have a full HR department and don’t want to form one.
 Outsourcing is also the best solution for businesses that don’t have the resources or need to hire and maintain a full-time staff of IT specialists.

 ## 4. Global Access